Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-Your answer is completely correct, and here’s why all three reasons apply to overtaking on a snow-covered road in Germany:
+Your answer is correct, and here is why all three points are important in this situation: